Universal Credit payments for children and childcare

 Children likely conceived from a non-consensual sexual act

-You may get a child element for a third or subsequent child who is likely to have been conceived as a result of a sexual act you did not, or could not, consent to.
+You may get a child element for a third or subsequent child who is likely to have been conceived as because of a sexual act you did not, or could not, consent to.

 This includes children conceived around a time when you were suffering from domestic abuse by the other parent of the child.